Coping with Sleep Regression - Get Through Your Baby’s Sleep Regression

 • Turning away from you/avoiding eye contact

-Since your baby may be more tired than usual during a sleep regression, watching for their sleepy cues might help you can help you know to move bedtime earlier or maybe offer an extra nap – as and when your baby needs it.
+Since your baby may be more tired than usual during a sleep regression, watching for their sleepy cues might help you make helpful shifts to their schedule, such as moving bedtime earlier, or maybe offering an extra nap – as and when your baby needs it.

 After growing past the disorganized newborn sleep stage, by around 4-months your baby will likely take 3 naps a day, this schedule will last until around the 7-month mark when they will drop that 3 rd catnap in the afternoon and settle into a 2-nap schedule, morning and afternoon.